 7. At the end of the stitch do not use the automatic thread cutter of the machine when sewing with elastic thread.
 The automatic cutter will cut the thread too close to the bobbin and this may allow the elastic to retract inside.

-9. You can secure the elastic thread stitch as usual, two or three backstitches at the beginning and the end of the stitch.
+9. You can secure the elastic thread stitch, as usual, with two or three backstitches at the beginning and the end of the stitch.

 10. Or just tie a knot manually.

 11. If you want to have even more compacted gathers use steam from your iron.
 Just keep the iron with steam above the elastic thread and you will see how it shrinks.